Help for Chicago area furloughed workers.

 Turn off everything off that isn’t critical i.e. subscriptions, gym membership, Netflix, any streaming service, cable (just keep internet) Check here to see if you can get free wifi, Amazon subscriptions, etc.

-Apply your Chase Ultimate Rewards and American Express Membership rewards points to pay your bills.
+Apply your Chase Ultimate Rewards, American Express Membership rewards points and any other rewards points to pay your bills.

 Sell anything of value in your home.